Huế is pronounced Way and is a fun city to explore especially by motorbike. Today we are a convoy of motorbikes taking a city tour.

 They don’t eat onion or garlic because those stimulate sexual feelings.

 The Royal Tomb was built before the Emperor’s death as he wanted to see where he would be buried.
 It took eleven years from 1920-1931, the longest to build AND the most expensive.
 In fact, they ran out of money and decided to impose a 30% tax.

 The style is Indian Gothic and the marble was shipped from France.

 Khi Dinh King lived from 1885-1925.
 A sacred tunnel was made to carry the king.
-It was honor to the carrier and his family, but he was killed so that the location would remain a secret.
+It was an honor to the carrier and his family, but he was killed so the location would remain a secret.
 Out of respect, people don’t look for secret tombs.